imamdoula004/AI-Hybrid-EMPC-DataCenter-Cooling/README.md

 # 📖 Project Overview

 Data center cooling consumes up to **40% of total facility energy**.
-Traditional reactive controllers (like PID) suffer from **operational myopia** — they cannot anticipate heat surges and ignore dynamic grid signals such as real-time electricity pricing and carbon intensity.
+Traditional reactive controllers (like PID) suffer from **operational myopia**: they cannot anticipate heat surges and ignore dynamic grid signals such as real-time electricity pricing and carbon intensity.

 This repository contains the **complete multi-seed digital twin environment** used to empirically validate the **AI-Hybrid-EMPC architecture**.